castwide/vscode-solargraph/README.md

 ### Intellisense

-Solargraph also provides hovers, signature help, and go to definition.
+Solargraph also provides hovers and go to definition.

+Hover your mouse over code to see method definitions, return values, and links to documentation.

+To go to a method or variable's definition, right-click and select "Go to Definition" from the context menu, or press F12 for the definition at the cursor.

 ### Restarting Solargraph